Purple Rain (film): Music

 The film is tied into the album of the same name, which spawned two chart-topping singles, "When Doves Cry" and the opening number "Let's Go Crazy", as well as "Purple Rain", which reached number two.
 The film won an Academy Award for Best Original Song Score.
-The soundtrack sold over 15 million copies in America alone, and 25 million worldwide.
+The soundtrack sold over 15 million copies in the United States alone, and 25 million worldwide.
 The film also coincided with spin-off albums by The Time (Ice Cream Castle) and Apollonia 6 (their self-titled album).

 Purple Rain became Prince's first album to reach number one on the Billboard 200.
 The album spent 24 consecutive weeks atop on the Billboard 200 and was present on the chart for a total of 167 weeks.
 "When Doves Cry" and "Let's Go Crazy" reached number one on the Billboard Hot 100, while "Purple Rain" peaked at number two and "I Would Die 4 U" peaked at number eight.
 In May 1996, the album was certified 13× Platinum by the Recording Industry Association of America (RIAA).
 It is Prince's commercial peak, with total sales standing at 25 million copies worldwide, making it one of the best-selling albums of all time.
 Prince and the Revolution won Grammy Awards for Best Rock Performance by a Duo or Group with Vocal and Best Score Soundtrack for Visual Media, while Prince also won the Academy Award for Best Original Song Score for the film Purple Rain.

 Music critics noted the innovative and experimental aspects of the soundtrack's music, most famously on the spare, bass-less "When Doves Cry".
 Other aspects of the music, especially its synthesis of electronic elements with organic instrumentation and full-band performances along with its consolidation of rock and R&B, were identified by critics as distinguishing, even experimental factors.
 Purple Rain is regularly ranked among the greatest albums of all time.
 Rolling Stone ranked the album number eight on its list of the 500 Greatest Albums of All Time.
 It was inducted into the Grammy Hall of Fame and added to the Library of Congress' National Recording Registry list of sound recordings that are "culturally, historically, or aesthetically significant".